Is Clox Legit? Your Data, Security, and the Guarantees Behind It

 A straight answer for a skeptical buyer: who runs Clox, how your data is actually handled, the tamper-evident records anyone can verify at /verify, the honest state of the product, and the trial and refund guarantees that let you try it with nothing on the line.

-If you found Clox recently and you are deciding whether to trust it with your crew's hours and your payroll data, that caution is the right instinct.
+If you found Clox recently and you're deciding whether to trust it with your crew's hours and your payroll data, that caution is the right instinct.
 This is an honest answer, not a sales pitch.
 Below is who runs Clox, how your data is actually handled, the trust signals you can verify yourself, the honest state of the product today, and the guarantees that let you try it without risk.
 Where a claim is technical, it comes from what is really in the product, not from marketing.

 Who is behind Clox